 You may be wondering how indigestion occurs in the first place.
 There are many potential causes — often it's just because a person eats too much or eats too fast, as mentioned before.
 But sometimes it can be due to smoking, drinking alcohol, or certain stomach problems, like gastritis (stomach inflammation) or an ulcer.

-If you have indigestion, you'll probably have one or more of the following symptoms:
+If you have indigestion, you'll probably have one or more of these symptoms:

 Usually, indigestion only happens once in a while, like after eating certain foods that don't agree with you.
 But you'll want to see the doctor if you get indigestion even when you're eating healthy foods, exercising, and getting enough sleep.